SwissDataScienceCenter/renku-design-docs/feature-pitches/013-new-project-page/new-project-page.md

 ## 🎯 Solution

 > [!IMPORTANT]
-> This pitch will be design-only.
+> This pitch is for a design-only cycle.
 Implementing the design will come in a later build cycle.

 ### Simplifying Project Creation